Project-MONAI/monai-deploy-app-sdk/examples/apps/breast_density_classifer_app/README.md

 ## A MONAI Application Package to deploy breast density classification algorithm
 This MAP is based on the Breast Density Model in MONAI [Model-Zoo](https://github.com/Project-MONAI/model-zoo).
-This model is developed at the Center for Augmented Intelligece in Imaging at the Mayo Clinic, Florida.
+This model is developed at the Center for Augmented Intelligence in Imaging at the Mayo Clinic, Florida.
 For any questions, feel free to contact Vikash Gupta (gupta.vikash@mayo.edu) Sample data and a torchscript model can be downloaded from https://drive.google.com/drive/folders/1Dryozl2MwNunpsGaFPVoaKBLkNbVM3Hu?usp=sharing